-When I first became interested in my physique I didn’t know where to start.
+When I first became interested in my physique and trying to bulk up a bit, I didn’t know where to start, and I’m pretty sure I’m not only one.

-I asked about what type of protein powders I should be taking for the best results during my workout.
+I asked people about what type of protein powders I should be taking for the best results, searched Google for the best powders for beginners and of course watched many different YouTube videos about protein.

 I think you’ll agree that choosing protein powder isn’t all that easy.

-It takes hours of research and an incredible amount of nutritional understanding to get the right brand.
+It takes hours of research and an incredible amount of nutritional understanding to get the right brand and the right kind of protein to suit your specific dietary requirements for example, if you follow a paleo diet you will be looking for the best paleo protein powder.

 And that’s what most people think.